klust/SupercomputersForStarters/docs/C07_Expectations/C07_S02_Matrix_multiplication.md

 ## But how can BLAS then even be faster?

-BLAS stands for Basic Linear Algebra Subprograms and is a library that contains basic linear algebra building blocks used in other libraries such as LApack (the latter a library to solve dense linear systems and eigenvalue problems).
+BLAS stands for Basic Linear Algebra Subprograms and is a library that contains basic linear algebra building blocks used in other libraries such as Lapack (a library to solve dense linear systems and eigenvalue problems).
 It was defined in three phases

 -   BLAS 1 from 1979 defined a set of vector-vector operations to make it easier to